Skip to navigation Skip to main content Skip to footer

 Electrical Fire Safety

-Did you know that faulty household appliances and ‘white goods’ like washing machines, fridges and tumble dryers are the cause of about 60 fires in the UK every week.
+Did you know that there are more than 34,000 house fires in the UK every year and faulty household appliances and ‘white goods’ like washing machines, fridges and tumble dryers are the cause of about 60 fires in the UK every week.
 The Grenfell Tower tragedy was found to have been caused by a faulty fridge.

 Here are a few things you can do to reduce the risk of an electrical fire happening in your home: